MohammedMostafaDataServe/FullStackDevelopment/README.md

 1- Clone my repository or download it az zip file from this url:

   https://github.com/MohammedMostafaDataServe/FullStackDevelopment

+2- Extract file and put it in specific directory on your machine

-2- Ensure that docker installed on your machine
+3- Ensure that docker installed on your machine

-3- Run backend application:
+4- Run backend application:

  a) Open your terminal and point to backend application folder in directory you put it: ../\Jumia-Backend\JumiaService
  b) Run these 2 commands: